knjcode/autometa/README.md

 If you want to define original templates, create [Template ID].csv, [Template ID].ejs and place these files in the templates directory.

-You can also place templates by register option (-r or --register).
+You can also place templates by register option (-r or --register-templates).

     $ autometa -r [Template ID].ejs [Template ID].csv
     $ Register success: [Template ID].ejs placed on [templates directory]